-Intensive English Language Programmes (Standalone)
+Intensive English Language Programmes

 Pathway Type Intensive English Language

 Pathway Areas English

-Pathway/s English
+Pathway/s English English

 University Quercus N/A

 Code/s

-College NAVIGATE Code/s IELA, IELB, IELC, IELD
+College NAVIGATE Code/s IEL8, IELA, IELB, IELC, IELD

 Awarding University N/A

-Subject Benchmark

-Statements

 College Status Associate College

-College Location College Lane Campus, Hatfield (part of University estates provision)
+College Location College Lane Campus, Hatfield

 University Location College Lane Campus

 University Faculty N/A

 University School/s N/A

 Rationale The Intensive English Language programme has been set up to help international students gain a strong basis of general English skills.
-In particular, the programme was established to: Ensure that international students have a dedicated period of time, in a familial and safe setting, to adjust to and acquire the necessary skills to be able to communicate effectively (speaking, listening and writing) in English.
+In particular, the programme was established to: Ensure that international students have a dedicated period of time, in a familial and safe setting, to adjust to and acquire the necessary skills to be able to communicate effectively (speaking, listening and writing in English.
 Commit to the provision of best practice customer service and student experience for international students.
 Enhance the global reach of Navitas into previously untapped markets and market segments.
 Add resource, human and financial, to the Navitas' marketing process.
 Facilitate access to a global recruitment process.
 Assist in the diversification of the student body.

 Educational Aims The key focus within Intensive English programs is on general English skills, covering aspects such as: Reading and Listening • note-taking strategies for lectures and tutorials • analysis of reading text structures • techniques for speed reading, skimming and scanning

-Speaking and Writing
+Speaking and Writing planning, drafting and editing reports and essays effective communication in tutorials pronunciation and voice training for presentations and seminars active participation in group projects bibliographic and in-text referencing

 Critical Thinking

-Cultural and Personal Development
+Study Skills Note taking and revision Research skills Time management and planning Dictionary work Learner autonomy Cultural and Personal Development

+Understanding cultural difference and similarity Teamwork and leadership